 Young Upstart is a hub of information for young people who realise that our planet is in a mess, and who want to do something about it.
-To be honest, it’s getting desperate.
-1) In mid-2017, the idiot president of the USA (I daren’t say his name) announced a withdrawal from the Paris Climate Deal, which had most countries signed up to reduce their carbon emissions.
+The situation is getting desperate.
+1) In late 2020 we’ll find out whether the USA will pull out of the Paris Climate Deal, which is there to encourage countries to reduce their carbon emissions.
 This depends on who is elected as president in the USA in November 2020.
 2) The Worldwide Fund for Nature (WWF) has calculated that we use the resources produced by “1.6 earths per year”, meaning our lifestyle is not sustainable.
 3) Global scientists say that the ‘Doomsday Clock’, which measures the likelihood of a human-caused global catastrophe, is pointing at two and a half minutes to midnight.
-And the late great Stephen Hawking said that we should look for another planet to colonise.
-In short, we can’t wait for the older generation to fix our planet for us.
-In any case, they are not the main stakeholders of the future.
+Meanwhile, some scientists say we should look for another planet to colonise.
+In short, we can’t wait for the older generation to fix our planet for us, and in any case, they are not the main stakeholders of the future.
 We, the younger generation are the main stakeholders, because we will be the ones left.
-So, we must take as much responsibility as we can, now, to get the future into shape.
+So, we must take as much responsibility as we can, now, to make and shape the future.

 This website was designed by Serena Adutt, from Canterbury, UK, with support from James at Realising Designs in nearby Whitstable.
 During the week, Serena studies geography, economics and Spanish.
 At other times she travels, takes photographs, writes, manages this site, and answers your questions if she can!
 Add your great activities to the site, and I’ll make sure they’re seen by others!
 And pls follow me on twitter @youngupstart!
 Since January 2020 Young Upstart has been registered as a ‘community interest company’ (UK company number 12431532), which means we don’t make any profits.